Abi-Queen/Coding-Quiz/README.md

 Here is the [GitHub repo](https://github.com/Abi-Queen/Coding-Quiz).

 ## Contributors
-This project was created by [Abigail Queen](https://github.com/Abi-Queen) with help from bootcamp tutors Mansi Patel and Weng Fei Fung, and bootcamp TA ...
+This project was created by [Abigail Queen](https://github.com/Abi-Queen) with help from bootcamp tutors Mansi Patel and Weng Fei Fung, and bootcamp TAs.

 Other resources utilized:
 - [UC Davis Coding Bootcamp 2022](https://bootcamp.ucdavis.edu/), Modules 4-5